wilkie/blog/posts/reuleaux-selectors.md

 Therefore, a triangle would represent the same idea.
 It does make certain landmarks clear by placing familiar gender identities in the corners.
 However, this should help individuals choose by selecting a gender identity relative to those landmarks.
 Also, by placing agender at the midpoint, bigender at the bottom center, and polygender at the top, eschewing gender is always a matter of going toward the center without having to move through genders to be rid of them.

 This representation is a 2d input that provides input for a three dimensional point.
 The point will be calculated as a vector of the distances to each corner.
-From there, we can create a gender selector using the idea of this triangle such that a fuller representation of the spectrum is available.
+From there, we can create a gender selector by refining this triangle concept such that a fuller representation of the spectrum is available.

 ## Defining a comparable gender value